thedxt/Powershell/Single Task/README.md

 ### possible issue
 If you already have inheritance turned off it wont blow up the pervious permissions but will simply add the new ones.

+## SMB Open Finder
+Run as admin on a system that has SMB shares.
+Change what to the open file/folder you are trying to find.
+It will list the usernames of the people that have the file or folder open

 ## Nuke WSUS
 will blow up any wsus setting from the registry